StephanTBerry/snhu_bs_2019/README.md

 ## This will be a Git site that will showcase some work done over the years at Southern New Hampshire University

+A list of my uploaded written code:

+- slideshow.java
+** This shows some basic framework in Java and some lightweight tools.